Pisa, Greece: Early Olympic Games

-In the eighth Olympiad (747 BCE) the Pisatans succeeded in depriving the Eleians of the presidency by calling in the assistance of Pheidon I, king of Argos, in conjunction with whom they celebrated the festival.
+In the eighth Olympiad (747 BC) the Pisatans succeeded in depriving the Eleians of the presidency by calling in the assistance of Pheidon I, king of Argos, in conjunction with whom they celebrated the festival.
 But almost immediately afterwards the power of Pheidon was destroyed by the Spartans, who not only restored to the Eleians the presidency, but are said even to have confirmed them in the possession of the Pisatis and Triphylia.

 In the Second Messenian War the Pisatans and Triphylians revolted from Elis and assisted the Messenians, while the Eleians sided with the Spartans.
-In this war the Pisatans were commanded by their king Pantaleon, who also succeeded in making himself master of Olympia by force, during the 34th Olympiad (644 BCE), and in celebrating the games to the exclusion of the Eleians.
+In this war the Pisatans were commanded by their king Pantaleon, who also succeeded in making himself master of Olympia by force, during the 34th Olympiad (644 BC), and in celebrating the games to the exclusion of the Eleians.
 The conquest of the Messenians by the Spartans must also have been attended by the submission of the Pisatans to their former masters.

-In the 48th Olympiad (588 BCE) the Eleians, suspecting the fidelity of Damophon, the son of Pantaleon, invaded the Pisatis, but were persuaded by Damophon to return home without committing any further acts of hostility.
-But in the 52nd Olympiad (572 BCE), Pyrrhus, who had succeeded his brother Damophon in the sovereignty of Pisa, invaded Elis, assisted by the Dyspontii in the Pisatis, and by the Macistii and Scilluntii in Triphylia.
+In the 48th Olympiad (588 BC) the Eleians, suspecting the fidelity of Damophon, the son of Pantaleon, invaded the Pisatis, but were persuaded by Damophon to return home without committing any further acts of hostility.
+But in the 52nd Olympiad (572 BC), Pyrrhus, who had succeeded his brother Damophon in the sovereignty of Pisa, invaded Elis, assisted by the Dyspontii in the Pisatis, and by the Macistii and Scilluntii in Triphylia.
 This attempt ended in the ruin of these towns, which were razed to the ground by the Eleians.

-From this time Pisa disappears from history; and so complete was its destruction that the fact of its ever having existed was disputed in later times.
-Although Pisa ceased to exist as a city from this time, the Pisatans, in conjunction with the Arcadians, celebrated the 104th Olympic festival in 364 BCE.
+From this time the Pisa of antiquity disappeared from history.
+So complete was its destruction that the fact of its ever having existed was disputed in later times.
+Although Pisa ceased to exist as a city, the Pisatans, in conjunction with the Arcadians, celebrated the 104th Olympic festival in 364 BC.

-Later testimonies
+Later history

 Pausanias found its site converted into a vineyard.
 Its situation, however, was perfectly well known to Pindar and Herodotus.
 Pindar frequently identifies it with Olympia; and Herodotus refers to Pisa and Olympia as the same point in computing the distance from the altar of the twelve gods at Athens.

+In the early modern period, many maps of Greece—including Rigas Feraios's influential 1797 "Map of Greece"—labeled the rough area of ancient Olympia as "Olympia Pisa" (Ολυμπία Πίσα) or "Pissa" (Πίσσα).
+The modern settlement of Ancient Pisa was a village known as Moiráka (Μοιράκα) under Turkish rule.
+This name was emended to Miráka (Μιράκα) in 1940 and then changed to Ancient Pisa in 1997.
+The present village includes the International Olympic Academy.